infovirtuel/Atera-Report-Generator/README.md

 remove the search options from searchops.ini
 Fix the search options code to remove the donottouch option at the bottom
+Cleanup of redundant functions to make the integration of http/generic/tcp devices easier Combine all the output popups into a single one before UI display Remove useless code

 # Work in Progress for V1.6 (next major version)